QuanZhang-William/M-Pro/README.md

 # Mythril Pro
-Mythril Pro is developed based on original Mythril-Classic symbolic engine, utilizing storage dependency analysis to prune uncessary search space.
+Mythril Pro is developed based on original Mythril-Classic symbolic engine, utilizing storage dependency analysis to prioritize path executions and prune unnecessary search spaces.
 Mythril Pro is significantly more efficient and scalable, while producing exactly the same result as Mythril-Classic.

 ## Installation and setup